metal-stack/docs/docs/src/overview/hardware.md

 | ------ | -------- | :----- |
 | NVIDIA | RTX 6000 | stable |

 Other GPU models might work but were not reported to us.
+For a detailed description howto use GPU support in a kubernetes cluster please check this [documentation](gpu-support.md)

 ## Switches